12 missing from capsized ship after 6 rescued off Louisiana - WTMJ

 One worker was found dead on the surface of the water, Watson said at a news conference Wednesday.
 Asked about the prospects of the missing crew, he said: “We are hopeful.
 We can’t do this work if you’re not optimistic, if you’re not hopeful.”

-The relationship of all on board to ship owner Seacor Marine was not immediately clear.
-The ship, which can work in up to 195 feet (59 meters) of water, can carry a crew of 12, two “special personnel” and 36 passengers, according to the company website.
+Divers were heading to the local area Wednesday afternoon, Coast Guard spokesman Petty Officer John Micheli said.

-Lafourche Parish President Archie Chaisson III said time is critical in the rescue effort because more rough weather was in the forecast.
+Lafourche Parish President Archie Chaisson III said time was critical in the rescue effort, especially because more rough weather was in the forecast.

 “The hope is that we can bring the other 12 home alive,” Chaisson said.